When your CLAUDE.md starts to drift

 What happened

-The surprising thing was how much the file shrank.
-We went from 280 lines to 94 lines without losing anything the team actually relied on.
-Most of the deleted content was context that had been accurate once and then silently stopped being accurate.
-Nobody had deleted it because nobody was sure it was wrong — it just never came up until something broke.
+The file shrank from 280 lines to 94.
+Nothing the team actually relied on was lost.
+Most of the deleted content was context that had been accurate once and silently stopped being accurate.
+Nobody had deleted it because nobody was certain it was wrong.
+It just never came up until something broke.

-After the audit, Claude Code's suggestions became noticeably cleaner.
-The "mostly right but occasionally wrong" pattern we'd been living with stopped.
-The cost we'd been paying turned out to be larger than we'd estimated.
+After the audit, Claude Code's suggestions felt clearly cleaner.
+The "mostly right but occasionally wrong" pattern stopped.
+The cost we had been paying turned out to be larger than we had estimated.

-We also discovered a useful secondary signal: sections of CLAUDE.md that nobody could explain confidently were the sections most likely to be stale.
-If a team member can't articulate why a rule exists, the rule either predates their knowledge or predates the current codebase.
+A secondary signal: sections of CLAUDE.md that nobody on the team could explain confidently were the sections most likely to be stale.
+If a rule exists and nobody can articulate why, it either predates current knowledge or predates the current codebase.
 Either way, it deserves scrutiny.

 What we learned

-• Drift signal: Claude Code starts suggesting commands or patterns you haven't used in months — that's the file talking, not hallucination
+- Drift signal: Claude Code starts recommending commands or patterns you have not used in months.
+That is the file talking, not the model hallucinating.

-• One rule per line is easier to delete than paragraphs — dense prose makes drift invisible because the outdated part blends into the valid part
+CLAUDE.md.
+"What in this file no longer matches the repo?" is a two-minute prompt that catches things human reviewers miss. - One rule per line is easier to delete than paragraphs.
+Dense prose makes drift invisible because the outdated part blends into the valid part.

-• Date-stamp major CLAUDE.md rewrites with a comment at the top; if a section predates a major dependency upgrade or infrastructure migration, it's a candidate for review
+CLAUDE.mdrewrites with a comment at the top.
+Any section that predates a major dependency upgrade or infrastructure migration is a candidate for review.

 Next